Side Menu Begins

 On, Highlanders!

-- Oak Hills athletes were named Greater Miami Conference Athletes of the Year in baseball, softball, and boys and girls track.
+• Oak Hills athletes were named Greater Miami Conference Athletes of the Year in baseball, girls soccer, boys bowling and girls tennis.

-- OHHS teams or individuals were state qualifiers or All-State honorees in boys diving, boys cross country, boys swimming and softball.
+• OHHS teams or individuals were state qualifiers or All-State honorees in boys bowling, girls diving, girls cross country, boys swimming, girls and boys track, girls soccer, baseball and boys soccer.

-- Four OHLSD coaches were named GMC Coaches of the Year in girls cross country, girls tennis, boys soccer and softball.
+• Five OHLSD coaches were named GMC Coaches of the Year in girls cross country, girls volleyball, girls soccer, girls tennis and girls bowling.

-- Oak HIlls teams won the GMC Championship in baseball and the school’s first-ever two State Championships in Esports.
+• Oak HIlls teams won the GMC Championship in girls soccer, cheerleading and girls bowling.

 Opportunities that span the globe